 In phase 1 of the Service Coordinator’s work we mapped the system – using the client journey.
 By walking alongside clients who represent a broad spectrum of demographics and needs we identified what works for them and what doesn’t.
 This learning is feeding into larger scale system change activity.

-Information around blocks experienced by clients is also gathered from a range of organisations including the IF Group, members of the System Change Group, the Partnership Board and the wider Golden Key partnership.
+Information around blocks experienced by clients is also gathered from a range of organisations including Independent Futures, members of the System Change Group, the Partnership Board and the wider Golden Key partnership.

 We are empowering people across the system to think and act in a way that can change the system, both for individuals and the organisations that support them.
 Members from across the partnership have been trained in Schumacher System Thinking training, giving them the tools required to instigate change.
 Golden Key’s Manifesto for Change team also offers ongoing support for this work.